sudo-nan0-RaySK/fire-up/README.md

 ### So its just another boilerplate generator ?

 Whats the use though?
 There are thousand similar tools and most frameworks nowadays come with project kick-starter anyways.
 And thats exactly what the problem is, A different generator to manage everything.
-No customizability and utilized only for software projects (mostly).
+No customizablity and utilized only for software projects (mostly).
 `fire-up` is a light tool which solves this issue, it is supposed to be used with any kind of project, technical or otherwise.

 ### How does it work?
 `fire-up` lets you define you own template, which you can then use as a blue-print to create your project from.
-You can either store this blue-print on your local machine or upload to github or (s3 - comming soon ) in a private repository, from `fire-up` cli itself.
+You can either store this blue-print on your local machine or upload to github or (s3 - coming soon ) in a private repository, from `fire-up` cli itself.
 You can also use global templates contributed by other people.

 #### Some terminology: